Groupoid sheaves as quantale sheaves: Groupoid sheaves as Hilbert modules

-\begin{proof} \ref{equivdefls} is proved in the same way as the equivalence of (\ref{eq:locsec1}) and (\ref{eq:locsec2}) in \ref{exm:hilbmodlocsecs}: if $s$ is a local section and $x\in X$ then $x\land s\le s$ and thus we have $\spp(x\land s)s=x\land s\le x$; conversely, if $s$ satisfies $\spp(x\land s)s\le x$ for all $x\in X$ then if $x\le s$ we have $x=\spp(x) x\le\spp(x)s=\spp(x\land x) s\le\spp(x\land s) s\le x$.
+\begin{proof} \ref{equivdefls} is proved in the same way as the equivalence of (\ref{eq:locsec1}) and (\ref{eq:locsec2}) in \ref{lem:firsthilbertsections}: if $s$ is a local section and $x\in X$ then $x\land s\le s$ and thus we have $\spp(x\land s)s=x\land s\le x$; conversely, if $s$ satisfies $\spp(x\land s)s\le x$ for all $x\in X$ then if $x\le s$ we have $x=\spp(x) x\le\spp(x)s=\spp(x\land x) s\le\spp(x\land s) s\le x$.
 Now \ref{numbertwo} is an immediate consequence because if $s$ is a local section and $t\le s$ we have $\spp(x\land t)t\le\spp(x\land s)s\le x$.
 Similarly, \ref{numberthree} follows from the inequality $\spp(x\land s)\le\inner x s$.
 In order to prove the nontrivial inclusion in \ref{hilbeqloc} let $s$ be a local section and let $I\subset\sections_X$ be such that $s=\V I$.
 Let $t$ and $u$ be arbitrary elements of $I$.
 For all $x\in X$ we have $\spp(x\land s) s\le x$, and thus also $\spp( x\land t) u\le x$.
 In particular, making $x=t$ we obtain $\spp(t)u\le t$.
 The conclusion that $s$ is a Hilbert section follows immediately, since for all $x\in X$ we have $\inner x s s=\V_{t,u\in I}\inner x t u$ and $\inner x t u=\inner x{\spp(t)t}u=\inner x t\spp(t)u\le\inner x t t\le x$. \end{proof}

-\paragraph{Stably supported modules.} The notion of stable support for quantales has an equally important analogue for modules:
+\paragraph{Stably supported modules.} The notion of stable support for quantales has an equally useful analogue for modules:

-\begin{definition} Let $X$ be a supported $Q$-module.
+\begin{definition} Let $Q$ be a supported quantale and let $X$ be a supported $Q$-module.
 The support is called \emph{stable}, and the module is said to be \emph{stably supported}, if in addition the support is $B$-equivariant; that is, the following condition holds for all $b\in B$ and $x\in X$:

 \end{definition}